 The deadline for 2014 scholarships and grants has now passed.
 See the scholarship FAQs for more information on the program and how to apply next year.
 Applications for our 2015 scholarships will be available starting on April 1, 2015.

 The James Beard Foundation Scholarship Program operates on an annual basis.
 The financial aid offered varies from year to year.
 Learn more about JBF scholarships.

 America Cooks with Chefs

 We are excited to announce our new partnership with the Clinton Foundation to launch America Cooks with Chefs: The 800 Calorie Challenge, a cooking competition that will pair six lucky home cooks with six celebrity chef “trainers” including JBF Award winner Tony Mantuano and Mary Sue Milliken to create healthy, approachable meals.
 An online video series will feature an episode with each duo as they take part in an intense, one-day “cooking well kitchen camp” at the chefs’ restaurants, working together to redesign a recipe around healthy nutritional guidelines without sacrificing taste or presentation.
 The contestants will then get to attend the 2015 Clinton Health Matters Initiative (CHMI) conference in La Quinta, California, where they will bring their new skills to a live cooking challenge at the conference, where a panel of celebrity judges will select a winner.
 This collaborative program is being facilitated by managing partner Palisades Media Ventures in a creative effort to tackle rising obesity rates and nutrition-induced illnesses on a national scale.
-Read the full release.
+Learn more about America Cooks with Chefs.